YashaPushak/ESA/README.md

-You should see several output files created in the directory `examples/lingeling`, most notably including an automatically generated technical report in the form of a pdf.
+You should see several output files created in the directory `examples/lingeling`, most notably including an automatically generated technical report in the form of a pdf:
+ `examples/lingeling/scaling_Lingeline.pdf`.
+We have included an example of what this report should look like for your reference:
+`examples/lingeling/expected_output_report.pdf`.
+The exact details of the analysis will vary, since ESA is itself a randomized procedure;
+however, with high probability the report you produce should be qualitatively identical to the we provide as a reference.

 ## Instance File Format